 • To reheat.
 Reheat individual portions in the microwave or place the pan back in the oven until heated through.

-Scalloped potatoes in a large white casserole dish.
+Baked potatoes in a white casserole dish.

 If you want major comfort and flavor, you’ve got to add this irresistible potato dish to your regular meal rotation and your holiday menu.
 Once you try this recipe for homemade cheesy scalloped potatoes, it’s one you will want to make again and again.